What is Pressure Piping?

 High Temperature and High-Pressure Piping

-With an increase in temperature and pressures, piping systems become more and more critical from a stress point of view.
-So, Piping Stress Engineers have a real tough time to qualify all there systems as material allowable drops with an increase in temperature.
-This article will try to list down the impacts that these two process parameters impart in piping stress systems.
+With an increase in temperature and pressure, piping systems become more and more critical from a stress point of view.
+So, Piping Stress Engineers have a really tough time qualifying all their systems as material allowable drops with an increase in temperature.
+This article will try to list the impacts that these two process parameters impart in piping stress systems.

 With respect to high temperature and high-pressure conditions in piping, the following are the typical features-

-Higher the pressure in the pipe, the higher is the thickness of the pipe.
+The higher the pressure in the pipe, the higher is the thickness of the pipe.
 Higher thickness means more rigid and less flexible.
-All these cause a higher load on the supports, higher frictional component acting axially and laterally, which in turn can cause higher loads on the equipment nozzles.
+All these cause a higher load on the supports, and higher frictional components acting axially and laterally, which in turn can cause higher loads on the equipment nozzles.

-Higher the temperatures, higher are the pipe movements – vertical, axial, and lateral.
+The higher the temperatures, the higher are the pipe movements – vertical, axial, and lateral.
 This also causes higher frictional forces in the system.
-At the same time, high-temperature piping have low allowable stresses as with an increase in temperature material allowable stress value reduces.
+At the same time, high-temperature piping has low allowable stresses as with an increase in temperature material allowable stress value reduces.
 So the qualification of stress systems becomes more difficult.

 Due to high movements, there are high strains and stresses in the piping system.
 This, in turn, leads to higher forces and moments on the supports and equipment nozzle.